 I think it helps to look at the world from a different point of view sometimes.
 You see things differently.
-When I did yoga, sometimes my teacher would say if we cross our arms left over right to cross them right over left.
+When I did yoga, sometimes my teacher would have us cross our arms left over right instead of right over left (or vice versa, depending on how you did it normally).
 If you’ve never done it, try it.
 I doubt it will make you suddenly enlightened, but it feels weird in a way that might make you wonder how many other things you assumed were just one way don’t have to be.

 So today’s post is about values, understanding why you have yours, and how you probably have some for reasons you don’t understand or care about.
 You may think you’re reading about measurement systems, but you’re also reading about how others influenced how you see and value your world.

 With my physics background, I learned to use metric units despite living in the U.S. But outside science, I rarely used metric.
 Now, after almost half a year living abroad for the first time in a long time, I’m thinking about metric again, and I’m not so convinced it’s better than imperial — or whatever we call feet, yards, and gallons — for everyday use.
 For the record, I support metric and I’ll explain why below, but not for any advantage you and I on a day-to-day basis would notice.

 I mean, if you were starting from scratch, I would agree metric is better, but not by much.
 And if you have to convert a nation, benefits have to outweigh switching costs.
 I’m not convinced they do — all the more so as computers becoming more ubiquitous make calculations easier.
 For physics you’re crazy not to use cgs or something similar derived from the metric system (though see below, because even physicists use multiple sets of units).
 People who put down imperial units (I looked it up between last paragraph and this one) think they’re high and mighty, but I’m not convinced.

 Claimed advantages don’t help much